 1.1 The Localism Act 2011 introduced new powers to allow local communities to shape development in their areas by preparing a neighbourhood plan.
-This Plan is the Embleton Parish Neighbourhood Plan, and policies in this Plan will be used to determine planning applications in the Neighbourhood Plan Area [Plan Area], alongside other policies in the Neighbourhood Plan.
+This Plan is the Embleton Parish Neighbourhood Plan, and policies in this Plan will be used to determine planning applications in the Neighbourhood Area alongside other policies in the development plan.